-Everyone knows about the importance of feedback culture.
-However, most organisations are still only talking about it.
+Everyone knows about the importance of healthy feedback culture.
+However, most organizations are still only talking about it.
 Or have implemented only basic performance management platforms.
-But what exactly is the purpose of valuable feedback?
+But what exactly is the purpose of valuable healthy feedback culture?
 And why is it so critical to address it?

 Getting constant feedback welcomes observations and uses it to foster the growth of individuals, teams, and the organisation.
 It creates a happy work environment, with higher engagement.
 This, in return, has a good impact on the financial aspects of the company.
 What is more, carefully and professionally implemented feedback culture will inevitably decrease turnover.
 It’s been estimated that losing an employee will cost the company about 33% of their annual salary, due to the amount of time, energy, and resources that must be put in place for finding a replacement.

 A Clutch employee feedback survey conducted in 2016, saw that 72% of millennial’s who consistently receive accurate feedback from their managers find satisfaction in the workplace.
 38% of the workers who get no feedback felt fulfilled at work.

 We’ve prepared for you a handy summary of what you should pay attention to while implementing the process of a solid positive feedback culture.

 What to consider before building a feedback culture?

 - Make sure your employees feel safe in their working environment.
 You should already possess strong corporate values that stand for the vision, mission and mindset of the business.
 Without these key elements, positive feedback culture would become counterproductive and invaluable.

 - Make sure giving feedback becomes a part of your company structure and company culture.
 You might even consider including it in your ethical codex.
 It’s also essential that the management believes feedback is important and supports the initiative.
 Be proactive, and make everyone aware of the importance of carefully created presentations and integrated 1:1 sessions with the management.